Methamphetamine Addiction

 Methamphetamine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Meth is a highly addictive stimulant with powerful effects that is a popular illicit substance.
-Many may use it recreationally until they have become dependent or addicted, with devastating results.
+Many may use it recreationally until they become dependent or addicted, often with devastating results.

 What Is Methamphetamine?

 Meth is a common recreational drug sold illegally on the streets.
 It is a Schedule II drug, according to the DEA.
-Around 9.6 million people over the age of 12 have used meth at least once.[1]
-Meth goes by many names, including crank, crack, black beauties, and yaba.
+NIH data from 2021 indicates that around 2.5 million people over the age of 12 used meth at least once in the prior 12 months.[1]
+Meth goes by many names, including crank, crystal, black beauties, and yaba.

 Side Effects of Methamphetamine

-The most common side effects include decreased appetite, nausea, psychosis, panic, hallucinations, and tachycardia (fast heart rate).[2]
-As a stimulant, meth excites the central nervous system (CNS).
+The most common side effects of methamphetamine include decreased appetite, increased respiration, increased blood pressure, hyperthermia and rapid heart rate.[2]
+As a stimulant, meth stimulates the central nervous system (CNS).

 How are Methamphetamines Taken?